-- Installation of a sampling tap (to monitor water quality). - Installation of a flow volume meter (to monitor abstraction rates and volumes). - The appropriate borehole pump must be installed, i.e. not an over-sized pump that is choked with a gate valve.
+- Installation of a 32 mm LDPE observation pipe from the pump depth to the surface, open at the bottom.
+This allows for a 'window' of access down the borehole which enables manual water level monitoring and can house an electronic water level logger if required. - Installation of a sampling tap (to monitor water quality). - Installation of a flow volume meter (to monitor abstraction rates and volumes). - The appropriate borehole pump must be installed, i.e. not an over-sized pump that is choked with a gate valve.
 If the monitoring shows that more water can be abstracted, then duty cycles (i.e. the duration of pumping time) may be increased, and not the flow rate.